matuteiglesias/journal/content/Dev/2025-07-09_Refactored_Python_scripts_for_dynamic_directory_ma.md

 - Implemented a fix for the `09_run_promptflow.py` script to generalize output directory lookup using dynamic glob patterns.
 - Updated scripts to parameterize legacy paths, ensuring compatibility with orchestrator-driven structures.
 - Revised the `main()` function in the pipeline orchestration block to eliminate hardcoded paths and centralize directory management.
-- Developed a structured directory naming strategy for better project organization and file management.
+- Developed a structured directory naming [[strategy]] for better project organization and [[file management]].
-- Defined necessary `Path` variables for organizing output directories in automation workflows.
+- Defined necessary `Path` variables for organizing output directories in [[automation]] workflows.

 ### Achievements
-- Successfully refactored scripts to support dynamic directory management, enhancing automation and reducing hardcoded dependencies.
+- Successfully refactored scripts to support dynamic directory management, enhancing [[automation]] and reducing hardcoded dependencies.
-- Established a clear directory naming convention to improve file management and project organization.
+- Established a clear directory naming convention to improve [[file management]] and project organization.

 ### Pending Tasks
 - Further testing of the new directory management system in various environments to ensure robustness.